Wednesday, September 27, 2017

 Chuckles softly and chooses one.

-Pops it in his mouth.
+Pops it into his mouth.

 Some crumbs trickle down